eabadir/PprobablyEqualsNP/docs/COMPLEXITY_README.md

 ## 8. Conclusion and Future Directions

-The framework presented, centered around `ComputerProgram`, `HasCNFCertificate`, `IsInP_ComputerProgram`, and `NPCProgram`, provides a pathway in Lean 4 to:
+The framework presented, centered around `PathProgram`, `HasCNFCertificate`, `IsInP_ComputerProgram`, and `NPCProgram`, provides a pathway in Lean 4 to:
 1. Rigorously prove CNF certifiability for specific problem verifiers, as demonstrated for `SB_Verifier`.
 This establishes a concrete link between combinatorial problems and logical satisfiability.
 2. Distinguish between problems whose verifiers are in P (like `SB_Verifier`) and potential NP-complete candidates by incorporating an explicit (though axiomatic for now) notion of SAT-equivalence (NP-hardness).
 3. Offer a structured approach to defining and analyzing the computational complexity of new problems, particularly those from physics that have combinatorial underpinnings or raise profound questions about classical computability.